roboconf/roboconf.github.io/en/user-guide/configuring-the-messaging.md

 | message-server-username | The user name for the messaging server. | Left blank is interpreted as "guest". | yes |
 | message-server-password | The password for the messaging server. | Left blank is interpreted as "guest". | yes |

 All these properties are prefixed with **net.roboconf.messaging.rabbitmq.**.
+There are also properties related to the SSL configuration for RabbitMQ.
+These properties are documented [here](security-and-rabbitmq-over-ssl.html).

+## Idle

+This is a messaging implementation that does nothing.
+It prevents configuration errors from a fresh DM or agent distribution.

+> It is the default messaging type for the DM and agents.
+> **It has to be changed** in the DM's configuration (generally, agents retrieve their configuration from the DM).

+It is associated with the **idle** messaging type.

 ## In-Memory